ddykiel/ddykiel.github.io/_posts/2018-11-08-glasshaven.md

 * You can click on Prelude, Chapter 1, or Chapter 2 to play that chapter.
 I suggest playing them in order.
 * You can replay chapters, but you have to quit out of the game and start it up again to do so.

+<b>IMPORTANT NOTE:</b>
-<b>IMPORTANT NOTE: I made this demo as a project for my first-ever programming class.
+<b>I made this demo as a project for my first-ever programming class.
 As such, the code has a lot of bugs.
 If you'd like to see a more recent example of my games, check out [Monstrous](https://ddykiel.github.io/monstrous)  </b>

 As always, feel free to email me at dana.dykiel18@ncf.edu with comments/suggestions!